openworld42/JavaTemplate/README.md

 # JavaTemplate

 Provides Java(TM) template files as an aid to start a new project.
+If you like it (better: if it helped you) please give a star - to motivate me.

 To use it, simply copy over the files you want to use and delete the parts or files you don't need.
 Take less files from the [stable 1.0.x branch](https://github.com/openworld42/JavaTemplate/tree/stable-1.0) if you dont